 Down Payment and Loan-to-Value (LTV)

-A down payment of at least 20% or higher.
-A loan-to-value (LTV) of 80% or less.
+A down payment is generally required of at least 15% or higher, with a loan-to-value (LTV) of 85% or less.
 The down payment and loan-to-value (LTV) ratio have an inverse relationship.
 So if your down payment is 25%, your LTV will be 75%.
-The down payment and LTV requirements vary by property type and number of units.
-Click here to find out more.
+The down payment and LTV requirements vary by property type and the number of units.

-A maximum debt-to-income (DTI) ratio of 45%, though you’ll get the best loan terms with a DTI below 36%.
+A maximum debt-to-income (DTI) ratio of 45% is usually required, though you’ll get the best loan terms with a lower DTI.